-It was fun when I was 10 years old playing “School” with my sister.
-I’d give an assignment to my imaginary class consisting of stuffed animals, including my big, grey, velvety elephant.
-The animals would magically obey, and I’d collect the papers to happily grade while my little friends would silently watch.
+Grading Papers is something I loved to do when I was 10 years old playing “School” with my sister.
+I’d give an assignment to my imaginary class consisting of stuffed animals, then I’d collect the papers to happily grade while my little friends would silently watch.
 Within 2 minutes the entire stack of papers (all 9 of them) would be graded and handed back.
-Easy.
+Easy Peasy.

 Well, fast forward just a few years, and it’s not quite so magical or easy in the real world of teaching.
 With a class of 24-29 (sometimes more) and 6 different subjects on any given school day, the papers add up faster than I could have ever imagined.